ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 # Set up a High Availability etcd Cluster
 `etcd` is distributed, reliable key-value store for the most critical data of a distributed system.
 It's a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
 It gracefully handles leader elections during network partitions and can tolerate machine failure, even in the leader node.

-This tutorial is the instructions for installing `etcd` on a three-node cluster from pre-built binaries.
-This tutorial has nothing to do with Kubernetes.
-It could eventually be used when  installing an H.A Kubernetes Cluster with `External etcd` topology.
+This guide will cover the instructions for bootstrapping an `etcd` cluster on a three-node cluster from pre-built binaries.
+This tutorial has nothing to do with Kubernetes but it could eventually be used when installing an H.A Kubernetes Cluster with `External etcd` topology.

 # Before you begin
-We will be using three Ubuntu Server 22.04.3 with Linux Kernel 6.4.12
+We will be using three Ubuntu Server 22.04.3 with Linux Kernel 6.4.12-generic.

+Prerequisites:
-- Three hosts that can talk to each other over TCP port `2380`.
+- The three nodes that can communicate with each other on TCP port `2380`.
 - The clients of the `etcd` cluster can reach any of them on TCP port `2379`.
-  - TCP ports `2379` is the secure traffic for client requests
+  - TCP port `2379` is the traffic for client requests
-  - TCP ports `2380` is the secure traffic for server-to-server communication
+  - TCP port `2380` is the traffic for server-to-server communication
 - Each host must have `systemd` and a `bash` compatible shell installed.
 - Some infrastructure to copy files between hosts.
-For example `ssh` and `scp` can satisfy this requirement.
+For example, `scp` can satisfy this requirement.

 # Setup an External ETCD Cluster
 In this tutorial we will configure a three-node TLS enabled `etcd` cluster that can act as an external datastore, like a Kubernetes H.A.
 Cluster 😉